adrianrudnik/pushover-cli/README.md

 There are some  small limitations to using file configurations with snaps.:

-- You can still use `pushover-cli config setup` to create a configuration file, but you can not use any other location as a fallback as this snap is operating in `strict` mode.
+- You can still use `pushover-cli config setup` to create a configuration file, but you cannot use any other location as a fallback, as this snap is operating in `strict` mode.
 - Attaching files is not easily done as the snap does not have access to paths inside home.

 If unsure, I would recommend to use environment variables instead when operating outside the confined snap home.